httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 If such a buffering HTTP intermediary exists between the client and the server, these applications may fail to function as intended.

-In the case of Server-Sent Events, an intermediary tries to buffer the HTTP response completely before forwarding it could be left waiting indefinitely.
+In the case of Server-Sent Events, an intermediary that tries to buffer the HTTP response completely before forwarding it could be left waiting indefinitely.
 A client might never receive any portion of the response.